Avnet/azure-sphere-samples/README.md

 # Azure Sphere Samples
 This repository contains samples for the [Azure Sphere platform](https://www.microsoft.com/azure-sphere/).

+Note: This IoTConnect branch adds functionality for Azure Sphere applications to interact with Avnet's IoTConnect cloud platform without using one of the IoTConnect SDKs.
+It builds upon the AzureIoT example which contains all the cloud connectivity peices you would need for a connected device.

 Please also see the Codethink, MediaTek, and Azure RTOS repositories for more sample applications for the MT3620 real-time cores.